e0404/matRad/README.md

 - General DOI: [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.3879615.svg)](https://doi.org/10.5281/zenodo.3879615)
 - Latest Release: [![DOI](https://zenodo.org/badge/29671667.svg)](https://zenodo.org/badge/latestdoi/29671667)

+# Research Build: Heterogeneity Correction

+### Author List:
+Homolka, Noa<br>
+Burigo, Lucas<br>
+Meder, Paul Anton<br>
+Wieser, Hans-Peter<br>
+Bangert, Mark<br>
+Jäkel, Oliver<br>
+Ellerbrock, Malte<br>
+Wahl, Niklas<br>

+This work was supported through the research grant “Intensitätsmodulierte Teilchentherapie für Lungentumore” (70113094) of the German Cancer Aid.

 # General information

 ---

 matRad is an open source treatment planning system for radiation therapy written in Matlab.
-It supports planning of intensity-modulated radiation therapy for mutliple modalities and is meant **for educational and research purposes**. **IT IS NOT SUITABLE FOR CLINICAL USE** (also see the no-warranty clause in the GPL license).
-The source code is maintained by a development team at the German Cancer Reserach Center - DKFZ in Heidelberg, Germany, and other contributors around the world.
+It supports planning of intensity-modulated radiation therapy for multiple modalities and is meant **for educational and research purposes**. **IT IS NOT SUITABLE FOR CLINICAL USE** (also see the no-warranty clause in the GPL license).
+The source code is maintained by a development team at the German Cancer Research Center - DKFZ in Heidelberg, Germany, and other contributors around the world.
 We are always looking for more people willing to help improve matRad.
 Do not hesitate and [get in touch](mailto:contact@matRad.org).

 More information can be found on the project page  at <http://e0404.github.io/matRad/>; a wiki documentation is under constant development at <https://github.com/e0404/matRad/wiki>.